qewer33/quetite/REFERENCE.md

 #### Arithmetic

-Arithmetic expressions in quetite are very similar with other mainstream scripting languages.
+Arithmetic expressions in Quetite are very similar with other mainstream scripting languages.
 All of the classic arithmetic operators are included, along with some less common ones like the power (`a**b`) operator.

 | **Expression** | **Operator** | **Usage** |
 |----------------|--------------|-----------|